top of page

 • whether you are allowed to continue to stay in Germany after a divorce

-• when you can get a settlement permit after a divorce
+• when you can obtain a permanent residence permit after a divorce

 1. Visa situation after a divorce